JohannesDeml/unity-guid-resolver/README.md

    3. **OR** Download the package from the [releases](https://github.com/JohannesDeml/unity-guid-resolver/releases/) and import it through `Assets > Import Package`
 2. Export the guids lookup file by running the menu item `Assets > Generate GUID Mapping`.
 The file will be exported to `UnityProjectFolderRoot/Builds/guid-mapping.json`

-### Chrome Setup from store
+### Browser Setup from Stores

-1. Install the chrome extension from [here](https://chromewebstore.google.com/detail/unity-guid-resolver/gjeokenlchlhgjnnaolbemkcmdigpnjd)
+1. Install the chrome extension from [Chrome WebStore](https://chromewebstore.google.com/detail/unity-guid-resolver/gjeokenlchlhgjnnaolbemkcmdigpnjd) / [Firefox Add-Ons](https://addons.mozilla.org/en-US/firefox/addon/unity-guid-resolver/)
 2. Select the extension in your browser menu bar and click on select to choose a mapping file you want to use - Select the one that you generated in step 2.
 3. Reload your current page - If you can't see any mapping applied you can use the `Update Labels` button in the extension popup.